Prag8855/aab/content/guides/german-tax-id-steuernummer.md

 ### How to get your tax ID

 You get a tax ID when you [register your address](/glossary/Anmeldung) for the first time.
-2 to 4 weeks later, you get a letter from the *Bundeszentralamt für Steuern*.
+2 to 6 weeks later, you get a letter from the *Bundeszentralamt für Steuern*.
 Your tax ID is in the top right corner.

 [![Bundeszentralamt Für Steuern Zuteilung Identifikationsnummer](/images/tax-id-document-bzst.jpg)](/images/tax-id-document-bzst.jpg)

 **If you registered your address before**, you already have a tax ID.
 You just need to [find it](/guides/german-tax-id-steuernummer#where-to-find-your-tax-id).

 **If you can't register your address**, fill [this form](/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id).
-You will get your tax ID by post 2 to 4 weeks later.
+You will get your tax ID by post 2 to 6 weeks later.

 There is no way to get your tax ID faster.
-You can't go to the *[[Finanzamt]]* just after *[[Anmeldung]]*.
+You can't go to the *[[Finanzamt]]* just after your *[[Anmeldung]]*.
 You must wait for the letter.
+If you don't get a letter after 6 weeks, go to your [local Finanzamt](https://service.berlin.de/standorte/finanzaemter/) with your passport, and ask for your tax ID.[^2] You don't need an appointment.

 ### Where to find your tax ID